inkfarer/shit3-tas/README.md

   the size of the replay file.
 - The "save" and "load" buttons are remnants from an early proof of concept.
 They do what they say, but aren't needed for a TAS run.
+- Frame 0 of each level's replay should contain an event for both buttons (either up or down) so it can be set properly after the level changes.